christianvoigt/argdown/docs/guide/colorizing-nodes.md

 # Colorizing nodes

-By default argument and statement nodes are colorized by giving them tags:
+You can colorize argument and statement nodes by giving them tags:

 ```argdown
 ===